-$$A = A + (NS \times I)$$
+$$A = A + (NS \times I)$$ (Equation 14-3)

-- A = Allowable building area per story (square feet). - A = Tabular allowable area factor (NS, S1, S13R, or SM value, as applicable in accordance with Table 506.2 of the International Building Code. - AS = Tabular allowable area factor in accordance with Table 506.2 of the International Building Code for a nonsprinklered building (regardless of whether the building is sprinklered). - # = Area factor increase due to frontage as calculated in accordance with Section 506.3 of the International Building Code.
+A a = Allowable building area per story (square feet).
+A ŧ = Tabular allowable area factor (NS, S1, S13R, or SM value, as applicable in accordance with Table 506.2 of the International Building Code . ₩S = Tabular allowable area factor in accordance with Table 506.2 of the International Building Code for a nonsprinklered building (regardless of whether the building is sprinklered). ↓ ∮ = Area factor increase due to frontage as calculated in accordance with Section 506.3 of the International Building Code.